How to get ready for the Christmas season? What are the classic Christmas recipes that you can make ahead?

 06. Gingerbread or Gingermen

 I learnt about Gingerman from English TV Series called “The Gingerbread Man“.
 (1992).
 For as long as I remember, we ate gingerbread or cookies every Christmas.
-When we look at the history of gingerbread, it was originated in ancient Greece around 2,400 BC.
-Priority cookie is gingerbread man till today.
+When we look at the history of gingerbread, it originated in ancient Greece around 2,400 BC.
+The priority cookie is gingerbread man till today.
 There are some famous legends and folk stories related to the gingerbread man who became alive and some folk stories are thousands of years old.

 05. Homemade Gravy

-Gravy serving tradition was originated from the Ancient Celtic region.
+Gravy serving tradition originated from the Ancient Celtic region.
 Any time of year, homemade gravy trumps store-bought sauce – and on Christmas Day, this recipe will elevate your roast to new heights.
 Refrigerate for up to three days or freeze for up to three months.
 When ready to serve, drizzle with the roasting juices from your turkey for a luscious finish.

 04. Tomato Ketchup

 This is something you bought from the nearest supermarket.
 But it is always great if you can prepare your own at home.
-When the Autumn begins, Fresh tomato harvest is coming to the market.
+When Autumn begins, Fresh tomato harvest is coming to the market.
 You can buy your own tomato and prepare it according to a traditional method that you can easily find online.
 In ancient times, countries like Italy used these Ketchup and sauce methods to save their fresh tomato harvest.

 03. Chestnut & cranberry stuffing